 The Center for the Tebtunis Papyri has funds to support graduate student travel related to the study of papyrology, including travel to conferences, excavations, and collections of papyri.
 Applications are accepted on a rolling basis, but should be submitted no less than six weeks before the planned departure date.
 Applications and queries should be sent to the Director of the CTP.

-The Classics Department of UC Berkeley annually awards a number of small travel grants from the Heller Fund to help cover the costs of overseas travel "to pursue an academically justified and practical program of self-enrichment and education either through the travel itself, or through a study project, or both."
+The Department of Ancient Greek and Roman Studies (AGRS) at UC Berkeley annually awards a number of small travel grants from the Heller Fund to help cover the costs of overseas travel "to pursue an academically justified and practical program of self-enrichment and education either through the travel itself, or through a study project, or both."
 AHMA students are eligible for these awards and have been generously supported.
 The call for applications is distributed to students in late March.

 Federal Financial Aid